 8 Amazing Rooibos Tea Benefits You Didn’t Know About

-Rooibos tea (pronounced ROY-boss) is less well known than its green, black and oolong alternatives, but it has excellent health benefits and a delicate flavor that is sweet and aromatic.
+Rooibos tea (pronounced ROY-boss) is less well known than its true tea cousins, but it has excellent health benefits and a delicate flavor that is sweet and aromatic.
 Rooibos tea contains antioxidants, enzymes, and chemical compounds that help skin look youthful, reduce inflammation that causes pain, and prevent serious illness.

 Rooibos tea, also known as red tea, is unique in that it is grown mainly on the African continent and contains polyphenols such as aspalathin that are not found in any other foods.
 With powerful antioxidant and anti-inflammatory properties, drinking a cup of rooibos tea every day can help you stay healthy.

 What is Rooibos Tea?

 When ordering red tea, you may be surprised to find that sometimes you end up with a black tea instead of rooibos tea depending what region you are in.
 This is because in China, the term red tea is used to describe traditional black tea.
 For all intents and purposes, red tea in the Western world refers to rooibos tea.
 Rooibos tea does not contain any leaves from the Camellia sinensis tea plant so it is not a true tea.

 Rooibos tea—also known as red bush tea and African red tea—is an herbal tea made using the leaves of the Aspalathus linearis plant.
 Rooibos means “red bush” in Afrikaans and references the rich, deep crimson of rooibos tea.
-Rooibos tea is made using the long needle leaves, which are green when still growing on the plant and turn red during the fermentation process.
+Rooibos tea is made using the long needle leaves of the plant, which are green when still growing on the plant and turn red during the fermentation process.

 The Aspalathus linearis plant is native to South Africa and like most teas, contains high levels of polyphenols that provide an array of health benefits.
 Rooibos is grown mainly in the mountainous Cederberg region of South Africa in the Western Cape province.
 There are two types of rooibos tea: red rooibos and green rooibos.
 Red rooibos tea is oxidized and tastes more similar to black tea and oolong tea.
 Green rooibos tea is unoxidized and has similar flavor characteristics to green tea.